panosg96/astrocytoma-classification/README.md

 # astrocytoma-classification

-This program is developed in matlab and the goal is to classify a histopathological image of the brain, in order to detect the grade of a possible astrocytoma.
+This program is developed in matlab and the goal is to classify a histopathological image of brain cancer (astrocytoma), in order to detect the grade (High or Low).

 The user initially loads a histopathological image.